 This post isn’t meant to be a treatise on water-lily culture or of varieties.
 The growers catalogs, which you should get, or searching online will give you all of that information a customer would need.

 Like many plants these days, water-lilies have been hybridized and species have been improved.

 While we have enjoyed many kinds of water-lilies for years.
 This past year I decided to change our ponds and try some of the old-time ones, so I placed an order for some.

 The results have been positively breathtaking.
-One that particularly delighted us was a night blooming lily, ‘Red Flare.’
+One that particularly delighted us was a night blooming lily plant, ‘Red Flare.’
 While the catalog refers to it as fire engine red, it reminded me of a deep red rose.
 The leaves are rich red mahogany.

 We also had a yellow called ‘Trail Blazer,’ a blue ‘Mrs. Martin E. Randig,’ and a rose ‘Evelyn Randig.’
 These are day bloomers.

 The leaves of many water-lilies are almost as interesting as the bloom.
 This is particularly true of the ‘Evelyn Randig.’

 One, ‘Eldorado’ (City of Gold), was the largest and purest lemon yellow I have ever seen.
 It is so bright that it seems to be reflecting the sun.